How Alfa lured client to death for ritual purpose

 In an update, the Nigerian Tribune learnt that Abass was arraigned in Chief Magistrates’ Court 1, Iyaganku, Ibadan, last Friday on a holden charge before Mr E. A. Idowu.

-In a charge sheet with number MI/506c/22, a two-count charge of murder was slammed on him.
-After the charge was read, his plea was not taken and the Chief Magistrate ordered that he should be remanded at the Abolongo Correctional Centre, Oyo town, while the case was adjourned till July 19.
+In a charge sheet with number MI/506c/22, a two-count charge of murder was brought against him.
+After the charge was read, his plea was not taken and the Chief Magistrate ordered that he should be remanded at the Abolongo Correctional Centre, Oyo, while the case was adjourned till July 19.

 Mr Idowu also directed that his case file be sent to the Director of Public Prosecution (DPP) for legal advice.